-Here’s how to get rid of them: Browser settings allow you to stop tracking cookies and delete existing ones in your computer.
+Here’s how to get rid of them: Browser settings allow you to stop tracking cookies and delete existing ones on your computer.
 Exactly how to proceed varies between browsers and operating systems, but the function is usually under the “integrity” or “security” tab.

 The sites can see the visitors’ IP-number and the computer they use.
 The internet service provider can also follow in detail what you do on the network.

-How to protect yourself: By using a virtual private network, vpn, you can at least become invisible to the ISP.
-A vpn connection usually resembles an encrypted tunnel to another point on the web.
+How to protect yourself: By using a virtual private network, VPN, you can at least become invisible to the ISP.
+A VPN connection usually resembles an encrypted tunnel to another point on the web.